Southern France Tour

 Roquefort and wine-tasting

 First, a word about Roquefort.
 This creamy white cheese is made with sheep’s milk and injected with mold from rye bread to produce blue veins.
 It is then rolled in coarse salt and stored in caves in the village of Roquefort for three months.
-Roquefort is located at the base of a cliff that shifted long ago to create crevasses, which the cheesemakers now use as cellars.
-Temperatures in the cellars year-round are between 8 to 10 degrees, and 80 percent humidity provides the perfect conditions for producing the cheese.
+Roquefort is situated at the base of a cliff that shifted long ago, creating crevasses that the cheesemakers now utilize as cellars.
+Temperatures in the cellars are maintained at 8 to 10 degrees year-round, and 80 percent humidity provides the perfect conditions for producing the cheese.

-Now, let’s get back to helping yourself to Roquefort cheese and how to avoid the two most common faux pas.
+Now, let’s get back to enjoying Roquefort cheese and how to avoid the two most common mistakes.

 First, never serve yourself the creamy blue edge in the middle.
 That would be considered bad manners since it is the best part.
 (I don’t know if this is true, but my cheese merchant told me that men are the worst offenders!)